Nathan Jurevicius: Junction

 In 2015 Nathan's began working on his next project, Junction, a graphic novel inspired by the parental tall tale of warning “if the wind changes your face will stick like that,” as well as Judeo-Christian mythology and Baltic fairytales.
 Junction was published in 2015 by Koyama Press.

-Junction was then transformed into a short animated film, which he wrote and directed.
-Junction was made with the assistance of the Lithuanian Film Centre, and was heralded as “memorable and full of enchantment, the film is a visual treat and heart-warming story”.
+Junction was adapted into a short animated film, which he wrote and directed.
+Junction was made with the assistance of the Lithuanian Film Centre, and was praised as “memorable and full of enchantment, the film is a visual treat and heart-warming story”.

 Debuting at the TIFF Kids in 2016, the film has toured in over 120 festival across the world including being the Official Opening Film at the Melbourne International Animation Festival, and has won multiple awards, including the Audience Award at the Vilnius International Film Festival “Kino Pavasaris”, and Winner Best Animated Film at the Cayman Islands International Film Festival.

 Artwork and Lectures

-In addition to his toy creations, graphic novels, character designs, and film projects, Nathan is also a world-renowned artist and illustrator, often working in pencil, watercolours, or ink.
-Through his highly original style, which draws on his Baltic heritage and creates words from the mundane, Nathan's artworks are prized collectibles with art fans and pop culture buffs alike and have been exhibited in shows around the globe including Italy, Japan, Taiwan, the Philippines, Australia, Germany and the United States.
+In addition to his toy creations, graphic novels, character designs, and film projects, Nathan is an artist and illustrator, often working in pencil, watercolours, or ink.
+His style draws on his Baltic heritage and creates words from the mundane, Nathan's artworks are collected by with art and pop culture collectors alike and have been exhibited in shows around the globe including Italy, Japan, Taiwan, the Philippines, Australia, Germany and the United States.

 With works based on everything from edamame beans, to broken pencil leads, to Lithuanian desserts, Nathan has recently been creating a series of art based on an eclectic selection of cult musical performers from the 1950s to current day, which have been featured in exhibitions at galleries such as Outre Gallery in Melbourne and Wootbear Gallery in San Francisco.

 Since 2016, Nathan has been a character design tutor of the Pictoplasma Academy Masterclass in Berlin.
 Along with Rilla Alexander, Nathan guides participants on refining their own projects and ideas with a focus on clear technical skill in the creation of character driven visuals.

 He also has an online course on Illustrated Character Design and World Creation on Domestika, where anyone can learn how to create original characters and envision the environment they inhabit, through ideation and practical exercises that can be applied to various media.

 Other organizations Nathan has guest lectured for include the Vilnius Academy of Art, Blue Sky Studios, TBWA Toronto, Inspiration Festival Argentina, AGIDEAS International design festival, Ontario College of Art and Design, Australian Centre for the Moving Image (ACMI) and the Sydney Opera House.

 Nathan Jurevicius has worked as a freelance illustrator and artist for many international companies and publications.
 His clients have included Nickelodeon, Scholastic Inc, The Financial Review, Zinkia Entertainment, Subaru, Comedy Central, Allen and Unwin, Fuji, MTV, The Wall Street Journal, ABC, Warner Bros, and designed the Australian mascot (Kamone) for the World Expo in Aichi, Japan.